 Increase and decrease of SRO’s authorised capital

-The authorised capital of the Czech Company may be increased:
+Increased authorised capital of the Czech Company

-As a result of a decision to reduce the share capital of the company, the amount of each partner’s contribution is reduced in proportion to previous contributions.
-As a result of a resolution to reduce the share capital, a shareholder’s contribution may also be forfeited if he or she has another contribution, or if it is a released share, or if the company has invalidated his or her share certificate.
-The General Meeting may, with the consent of all shareholders, decide that their contributions will be reduced unevenly.
-The resolution to reduce the share capital must be published by the directors within 15 days from the date of its adoption, twice consecutively at an interval of 30 days.
-At the same time, the directors will apply to known creditors of the company whose claims against the company arose before the general meeting’s resolution to reduce the share capital to register their claims against the company within 90 days. after the publication of the last notice.
-The company will provide a creditor who has timely registered its claim against the company with sufficient security for that claim or satisfy it, unless otherwise agreed with the creditor.
-The effect of the reduction of the share capital will occur when the new amount of share capital is registered in the commercial register .
-The reduction of the share capital will be entered by the court or notary in the commercial register only if:
+By resolution on reduction of the share capital of the company, the size of contribution by any partner is reduced in the same measure as previous contributions.
+A resolution to reduce the share capital may have as a consequence the forfeiture of a shareholder’s contribution, too, in case he or she has another contribution, or his or her share has been released, or if the firm has invalidated his or her share certificate.
+Alternatively, the General Meeting may decide, after the consent of all the shareholders, that their contributions are going to be reduced unevenly.
+The resolution for reduction in share capital shall be published by the directors, for two consecutive times in a period of 30 days, within 15 days from the date of adoption.
+In the meantime, the directors shall apply to the known creditors of the company whose claims against the company arose before the resolution of the general meeting to reduce the share capital to submit their claims against the company within 90 days after the date of the last notice.
+The company shall provide the creditor, who duly has registered his claim against the company with sufficient security for that claim or satisfy it, unless otherwise agreed with the creditor.
+The effect of the reduction of share capital shall be considered to take effect upon placing the new amount of the share capital in the commercial register.
+The reduction in share capital shall be registered in the Commercial Registry by the court or notary only when:

-• documented loss of the company at least in the amount corresponding to the reduction of the authorised capital to cover the loss,
+- documented loss of the company at least in the amount corresponding to the reduction of the authorised capital to cover the loss;

-• proven satisfaction of the claim or its adequate security or the effectiveness of the agreement in accordance with § 237, Sub-Clause 1,
+- proven satisfaction of the claim or its adequate security or the effectiveness of the agreement in accordance with § 237, Sub-Clause 1;

-• submitted a valid agreement of the company with creditors who are entitled to satisfaction or security for their claims, to enforce that right, or
+- submitted a valid agreement of the company with creditors who are entitled to satisfaction or security for their claims, to enforce that right, or

-In the case of a declaration of a company under paragraph 2 letter b) or an agreement under paragraph 2 letter e), it is not necessary to comply with the time limit referred to in Article 236, paragraph 2 ( publication of the resolution to reduce the share capital within 15 days from the date of its adoption twice consecutively at an interval of 30 days ) .
+In case of a declaration of the company as in paragraph 2 letter b) or an agreement as in paragraph 2 letter e), no compliance is required with the time limit referred to in Article 236, paragraph 2 (to publish, within 15 days from the date of its adoption, twice consecutively at an interval of 30 days, the resolution to reduce the share capital).

-The Company disposes of the amount corresponding to the reduction of share capital only after the reduction of share capital has been registered in the commercial register .
+The Company disposes of the amount corresponding to the reduction of share capital only after the reduction of share capital has been registered in the commercial register.

 General principles